-Entering our 6th year, the WGW Community Youth Cup has returned over $325,000 to over 50 area youth charities and organizations.
+Entering our 7th year, the WGW Community Youth Cup has returned over $500,000 to over 150 contributions to area youth organizations and charities.
 These amazing results are only possible through the generosity and support of people like you.
-Please consider participating or making a contribution to the 2017 WGW Community Youth Cup!
-On behalf of the Boal, Woods & McClosky families along with the hundreds of area youth benefitting from your generosity, thank you!
+Please consider participating or making a contribution to the 2018 WGW Community Youth Cup!
+On behalf of the Boal, Woods & McClosky families along with the hundreds of area youth benefiting from your generosity, thank you!

 Landon’s Library provides books each month to every child born in Garrett County from date of birth until their first day of kindergarten – the first county-wide effort of its kind in the State of MD.
 To date over 90,000 books have been distributed to enrich the lives of children and their families along with Kindermusik and monthly play-dates.